Yoshida dormitory, Kyoto University: History

-Yoshida Dormitory Festival
+Festival

 The Yoshida Dormitory Festival is one of the largest of the many events at Kyoto University.
 It is held in May every year and is open to external participants.
 Among its events are the Kamogawa Race, in which participants run from Sanzyō Big Bridge to Demachiyanagi via Kamo River, preceded by a costume party and river swim.

 Rooms

 The Yoshida dormitory consists of 120 Japanese-style rooms and has a kitchen, showers, bathrooms, laundry rooms, common rooms, and a vegetable garden.